Pros Wearing Headbands

 Grigor Dimitrov

-Like many other players on our list, Bulgarian Grigor Dimitrov hasn’t always worn a headband, but he does most of the time these days.
+Like many other players on my list, Bulgarian Grigor Dimitrov hasn’t always worn a headband, but he does most of the time these days.

 Grigor is a Nike athlete, so he wears their headbands in competition.